 Items such as baking goods, boxes of cereal, and canned vegetables, sometimes max out all of my available space in my pantry.

 Sometimes, there are unusual things I stopped buying and no longer use.

 Being able to use up old stock ingredients will save money on groceries and help make room for new items purchased.

 14. Bring CASH & Pay With CASH For Your Groceries

 I pay cash for a lot of things in my life for several reasons.
 One of those items is for groceries.

-I found that one of the biggest ways for me how to save money on groceries is simply by paying cash.
+One of the biggest ways to reduce my food budget is simply by paying cash.

-This actually forces me to really think about the things I’m putting in my shopping cart.
+This forces me to think about what I’m putting in my shopping cart.